Some notes on concentration for $\alpha$-subexponential random variables: Random Tensors

-Here, we may choose $C= \max\{2^{1/\alpha-1}, 2^{1-1/\alpha}\}$. \end{lemma}
+Here, we may choose $C_\alpha= \max\{2^{1/\alpha-1}, 2^{1-1/\alpha}\}$. \end{lemma}

-We defer the proof of Lemma \ref{maxOrl} to the appendix.
 Note that for $\alpha \ge 1$, \cite[Proposition 4.3.1]{PG99} provides a similar result.
 However, we are also interested in the case of $\alpha < 1$ in the present note.
 The condition $\mathbb{E}X_i = 0$ in Lemma \ref{maxOrl} can easily be removed only at the expense of a different absolute constant.